jxcore/jxcore-cordova/README.md

 Node modules should go in the `www/jxcore/node_modules` folder.

+Note: windows systems might complain about "filename too long".
+This problem is solved with the command `git config core.longpaths true` making git recognize long file paths on windows systems.

 **Important Steps for the First Timers**
 Under the sample folder you will find `express sample` application.
 There you have the entire `www` folder that you can use instead of the `www` folder under cordova project root folder.
 Replace `www` folder from the project's root to the